mfisli/portfolio/src/content/work/offworld-industries.md

 description: |
   Using WebFlow we designed and built a corporate website for Offworld Industries games studio
 tags:
+  - Design
   - Development
-  - Mentorship
-  - VoIP
+  - Content Management System
 ---

-## More details coming soon ...
+## More Details Coming Soon ...

+See the project live here: <a href="https://www.offworldindustries.com/" target="_blank">Offworld Industries</a>